Amirarsalan-sn/Lunar-Lander/README.md

   <img src="/images/d3qn_h/Loss_plot2.png" alt="loss" width=350>
 </p>

-If you compare the rewards plot with the previous method, you will realise that somhow the plot is shifted to right, meaning the hybrid d3qn was also able to find answers faster than regular d3qn.
+If you compare the rewards plot with the previous method, you will realise that somhow the plot is shifted to the left, meaning the hybrid d3qn was also able to find answers faster than regular d3qn.

 ### Simple Hybrid Dueling Double DQN
 For testing the power of this method I even tested it just with state wrapper (no reward wrapper).
-The agent could easily find answers which the preceding methods couldn't do with epsilon greedy policy.
+The agent could easily find answers with epsilon greedy policy which, the preceding methods couldn't do so (using epsilon greedy).

 <p align="center">
   <img src="/images/d3qn_h/reward_plot_simple.png" alt="reward" width=350 style="margin-right: 10px;">
 </p>

 ### Imitation After D3QN
-One idea which I came up with, was to use some sort of imitation methods along with hybrid d3qn.
-The idea was to use the hybrid d3qn to find good soloutions and store these good soloutions in another memory.
-After a certain number of episodes, the experience replay memory of the agent chenges with this good memory.
+One idea which I came up with, was to use some sort of imitation methods after hybrid d3qn.
+The idea was to use the hybrid d3qn to find good soloutions fast and store these good soloutions in another memory.
+After a certain number of episodes, the experience replay memory of the agent chenges with this good memory and this memory expands only with successful experiences along with the imitation process.
 This way the agent is encouraged to imitate good experiences and output good (or even better) soloutions.
-The agent experienced a performance collapse at changing the memories first, but, after some episodes it found the best soloution which gained the highest reward among other methods tried earlier.
+First,The agent experienced a performance collapse at changing the memories, but, after some episodes it found the best soloution which gained the highest reward among other methods tried earlier.

 Episode: 1503